rcman/Linux_Stuff/My_automated_scripts/README.md

 Just the apps I add to my default install.

-I really should be using Ajile.
+The MYAPPSv5.sh installs all the packages and tools I use I install Linux on a new machine.

-The Linuxapps.sh installs all the SDL2 and Allegro Libraries along with other apps I use all the time.
+The Linuxapps.sh installs all the SDL2 and Allegro Libraries.

-It also sets up other things.
-You can remove what you do want and only install what you needs.

-The SConstruct file always resides in the base if the build directory.
-Make a src, release and include folder, put your src, inlude in the appropriate directories and place all your sound and pics in release and them just run scons.

-You make have to change your code to point to SDL2/SDL.h instead of just SDL.h and all other SDL libraries

-When compiling with addition includes make sure to check the SConstrct file as it has a section to include libraries on compile.
+The up.sh updates the system then cleans things up.